-Social media automation tools allow you to engage with your audience across several platforms in one place, allowing you to monitor all brand mentions, replies, and messages quickly.
+Social media automation tools allow you to engage with your audience across several platforms in one place.
+This way you can monitor all brand mentions, replies, and messages quickly.
 Some of the great social media automation tools include Buffer, HootSuite, Buzzsumo (which includes great content discovery features), CoSchedule, and SocialPilot.

-Customer Relationship Management (CRM) automation involves automating sales and customer service functions, making it easier to manage the engagement with current and prospective customers.
+Customer Relationship Management (CRM) automation involves automating sales and customer service functions.
+Using a CRM makes it easier to manage the engagement with current and prospective customers.

 Critical functions of CRM automation include contact management, lead management, document management, integration, reports, and analytics.
 A few of the most popular CRM software include Hubspot, Salesforce, and Dubsado.

 Customer journey automation involves setting up workflows that automatically send out email messages or queues specific tasks and actions that a prospect’s actions will trigger.

 You can automate your marketing messaging depending on where the prospect is in their customer journey.
 You’re able to give them the right messaging at the right time.

 Most of the email marketing and CRM tools that we’ve already mentioned allow you to set up automated customer journeys.
 Hubspot is an excellent example of a CRM that allows you to automate different actions in each stage of your buyer’s journey.

 Automated pricing automatically determines your pricing using a software system based on a predetermined set of rules or constraints.